ubio/technical-challenge/README.md

 ### Owner entity

 We want to introduce a new entity to the system, the `Owner` of the task.
+These are the requirements for this feature:

-An owner must be created before tasks can be associated with them.
-Tasks may or may not have an owner.
-It must be possible to create and delete an owner, if an owner is deleted, all of the tasks associated with them should also be deleted.
-It must be possible to change the owner of a task, as well as the information about the owner.
+-   An owner must be created before tasks can be associated with them.
+-   Tasks may or may not have an owner.
+-   It must be possible to create and delete an owner, if an owner is deleted, all of the tasks associated with them should also be deleted.
+-   The deletion of the owner is also a soft delete, just like the tasks.
+-   It must be possible to change the owner of a task, as well as the information about the owner.
+-   It must be possible to retrieve all the tasks of a specific owner.

 The `Owner` schema should be as follows:

 ```ts
 {